dankolbman/obsidian-daily-focus/README.md

 - **Meeting Note Prompts**: Reminds you to add action items to recent meeting notes
 - **Status Updates**: Helps you resolve stale or unclear tasks
 - **Draft Review**: Preview and edit the generated agenda before saving
+- **Delegate to Cursor (Optional)**: One-click deeplink to open Cursor chat with a prefilled agent prompt for any task

 ## Installation